webix-hub/docs/data/api/refs/ui.spreadsheet.md

 {{api
 - api/ui.spreadsheet_addfilter.md - adds a filter into a cell
 - api/ui.spreadsheet_addimage.md - adds an image into a cell
-- api/ui.spreadsheet_addsheet.md -
+- api/ui.spreadsheet_addsheet.md - adds a new sheet into a SpreadSheet
 - api/ui.spreadsheet_addsparkline.md - adds a sparkline into a cell
 - api/link/ui.spreadsheet_addview.md - add new view to layout-like component
 - api/link/ui.spreadsheet_adjust.md - adjusts the component to the size of the parent HTML container
+- api/ui.spreadsheet_alert.md -
 - api/link/ui.spreadsheet_attachevent.md - attaches the handler to an inner event of the component (allows behaviour customizations)
 - api/link/ui.spreadsheet_bind.md - binds components
 - api/link/ui.spreadsheet_blockevent.md - temporarily blocks triggering of ALL events of the calling object
 - api/link/ui.spreadsheet_callevent.md - calls an inner event
+- api/ui.spreadsheet_clearrange.md -
-- api/ui.spreadsheet_clearsheet.md -
+- api/ui.spreadsheet_clearsheet.md - clears the content of the currently active sheet
 - api/ui.spreadsheet_combinecells.md - merges several adjacent cells
 - api/ui.spreadsheet_confirm.md - creates a confirm box
 - api/link/ui.spreadsheet_define.md - redefines a single configuration property (or a hash of properties)